spl0k/supysonic/README.md

 ### Database initialization

 Supysonic does not issue the `CREATE TABLE` commands for the tables it needs.
-Thus the tables must be created prior to running the application.
+Thus the database and tables must be created prior to running the application.
 Table creation scripts are provided in the *schema* folder for SQLite, MySQL and PostgreSQL.

 Running the application